rydzze/CTF_Write-up/SKR CTF/[Bin] Format String/readme.md

 ### ✨ Solution

 When we look at the source code, we can see that the gets function is vulnerable to format string attacks.
-So, what we can do is pass it a string `%x` to read the stack.
+So, what we can do is pass it a string `%x` or `%p` to read the stack.
 We know that the header of the flag, `SKR{` is `534b527b` in hex.
 Thus, it should be easier for us to locate where is the flag in the stack.

 In this case, I copied and compiled the source code, and ran it locally first with a fake flag, `CTF{th1s_1s_f4k3_f14g_sorry_:D}` (`CTF{` is `4354467b` in hex) stored in flag.txt.